 Listing skills, such as Word, MS Office or PowerPoint skills won’t single you out among a crowd of word processor savvy candidates.
 In fact, these skills are can be seen as minimal skills for most jobs these days.
 If you want to outshine your competition, make sure you highlight unique skills you have that are highly sought after.

-For instance, you can highlight your Python and SQL programming skills, mastery of data visualization tools and other key data science skills on a skills based software engineer resume template that you customize for a junior data scientist role.
+For instance, you can highlight your Python and SQL programming skills, mastery of data visualization tools and other key data science skills on a software engineer resume that you customize for a junior data scientist role.

 4. Showcase a Variety of Skills